 For other philanthropy networks that exist within Massachusetts, or national networks that have city or state level presence, Philanthropy Massachusetts serves as an ally, providing support in different ways.
 Each of these networks has a specific contact person listed within their respective decriptions listed below.

-AAPIP (Asian American/Pacific Islanders in Philanthropy): A national membership and philanthropic advocacy organization dedicated to advancing philanthropy and Asian American/Pacific Islander (AAPI) communities.
+AAPIP (Asian American/Pacific Islanders in Philanthropy): A national membership and philanthropic advocacy organization working to expand and mobilize resources for Asian American/Pacific Islander (AAPI) communities to build a more just and equitable society.
 For more information on AAPIP-Boston, contact the current chapter Chair Hehershe Busuego.

 Behavioral Health Funders Group